-Surprisingly, this little excursion wasn’t as expensive as you might thing.
-Early morning appointments during the week are much cheaper than evenings and weekends, which also means it’s less busy.
-(Being the only person in the sauna made my visit even more blissful.)
+And surprisingly, my little excursion wasn’t as expensive as you might think.
+Early morning appointments during the week are much cheaper than evenings and weekends (which also means it isn’t as busy).

 How do you make time for relaxation?